iNKORE-NET/Translations/namespaces/site-home/content/community/article/rules-common.en-us.md

 **No Impersonation**: Never pretend to be <u>official staff or representatives</u>, or do anything that could mislead others.

+**No Automated Users**: <font color="red">Bots and automated accounts are not allowed</font> to join any of our communities unless explicitly permitted by administrators.
+Unauthorized bots may ruin the experience for other members and steal the chat history, and we will take action against them.
+Anyone who invites or adds bots to the group will be immediately banned.

 **Fact-Check First**: Refrain from spreading unverified claims or misinformation.
 You should be responsible for the information you share.
 If you are not sure about the information, please do not share it.

 **No Harmful Actions**: Do not share content that <u>endangers members' safety or the group's integrity</u>.
 This includes malicious links, phishing, or scams.

 ## 4. Profit & Promotion

 **No Ads or Promotions**: Unsanctioned <u>ads</u>, product/service <u>recommendations</u>, buying/selling <u>requests</u>, or idle trading <u>promotions</u> are not allowed.
-This also includes sharing referral links, affiliate links, or any other form of <u>self-promotion</u>. *(e.g. "Check out my new video", "Join my Discord server", "I'm selling this item", "Help me build my app", "I'm looking for someone to do this for me, I'll pay you", "I'm new here, this is my channel, please subscribe", etc.)*
+This also includes sharing referral links, affiliate links, or any other form of <u>self-promotion</u>. *(e.g. "<span style="color:red;">Check out my new video</span>", "Join my Discord server", "<span style="color:red;">I made an xxx, everyone is welcome to check it out</span>", "I'm selling this item", "Help me build my app", <span style="color:red;">various commissions/requests</span>, "I'm looking for someone to do this for me, I'll pay you", "<span style="color:red;">I'm new here, this is my channel, please subscribe</span>", "If you need anything, you can DM me", etc.)*

-**No Exploitative Behavior**: Do not <u>take advantage of the community for personal gain</u>, such as asking for free work, services, recruitment, paid services, or any other form of exploitation.
+**No Exploitative Behavior**: Do not <span style="color:red;">take advantage of the community for personal gain</span>, such as asking for free work, services, recruitment, paid services, or any other form of exploitation.

 ## The Finale